1npo/apex-dt/README.md

 A cross-platform text-based client for the [Apex Legends Status](https://apexlegendsstatus.com) [API](https://apexlegendsapi.com/#introduction) written in Python.

-This is a work in progress and is currently alpha-quality.
-Please see [the TODO file](TODO.md) and [the change log](CHANGELOG.md) for more information.
+*This is a new work in progress as of 2022-Dec-4 and has been uploaded for tracking purposes.
+Current version is unreleased.
+This message will be removed when version 0.0.1 is released.*

 ## Table of Contents